datatrail-jhu/04_githubbasics/manuscript/03_cloning_repos.md

 ### Cloning A Repository quiz

 {choose-answers: 4}
 ?
-What is *cloning* in Github terminology?
+What is *cloning* in GitHub terminology?

 C) Creating a local copy of a repository on your computer
 o) Taking the changes in one branch and applying to another